kellpossible/blog/content/Code/008-Good-Ideas.rst

 What is *quality* training for your heuristic decision making?
 It's all about accurate feedback.
-In the world of outdoor sports, it is difficult to receive quality training because many mistakes do not result in any measurable alteration of the outcome, and when they are measurable the situation is serious.
-You need to seek carefully for alternative sources of information in order to provide quality feedback of your decisions.
+In the world of outdoor sports, it is difficult to receive quality training because many mistakes do not result in any measurable negative feedback, and sometimes they can even result in positive feedback.
+You need to seek carefully for alternative sources of information in order to provide accurate feedback on the quality of your decisions.
 You need to take the time to sit down and analyse your decisions.
 You need to be willing to subject yourself to the scrutiny of your peers, and others with more experience.

-In the world of software development and professional developement in a business context, this culture around rigorous self-improvement is perhaps lacking, but I would like to try and apply more of it to myself if possible.
-Undoubtedly, many decisions are made, and many situtations in this context do not provide immediate or convenient feedback on the quality of the decisions being made.

 Management and Personal Perspectives
 ------------------------------------